 Few developers know about it (or how to use it well).

-- ...the API docs are buried deep within the Python documentation website, making it impossible to find.
+- The API docs are buried deep within the Python API docs, making it impossible to find.

-- ...the few examples out there on the web are terse and 10 years out of date.
+- The few examples out there on the web are terse and limited.

 This is madness!

-The perfect module for faster parallel Python programs is right there in the standard library, and few Python developers know it exists or can locate it, let alone decipher the API documentation.
+The perfect class for faster concurrent Python code is right there in the standard library, and very few people know it exists or can locate it, let alone decipher the API documentation.

-One group of developers know about this module and how to use it well.
+One group of Python developers know about this class and how to use it well.

 My Story: Who Is Jason Brownlee?